 An exhibition catalogue, prepared by independent scholars Jean Goldman and Nicolas Schwed, includes essays situating the collection within the context of Mannerism and examining the role of drawing in the business of art.
 In conjunction with the exhibition, the Art Institute will host an international symposium on Friday, October 31, titled “The Role of the Itinerant Artist in the Dissemination of Romanism in the 16th Century.”

-8 hours 27 min ago The Art Institute of Chicago CLOSING SOON—Invisible Man: Gordon Parks and Ralph Ellison in Harlem
+5 hours 7 min ago The Art Institute of Chicago For those who missed our exhibition Invisible Man: Gordon Parks and Ralph Ellison in Harlem, Google Arts & Culture offers a rich and informative companion piece—A Man Becomes Invisible.